RACING INFO

 Background

-James McDonald made a big impression in Hong Kong on his IJC debut when still a teenager back in 2011, finishing runner-up to Frankie Dettori.
+Regarded as one of the world’s best jockeys, James McDonald – popularly known as ‘J-Mac’ – made a big impression in Hong Kong on his International Jockeys’ Championship debut when still a teenager back in 2011, finishing runner-up to Frankie Dettori.
 He returned the following May and partnered Xtension to victory in the 2012 Champions Mile at Sha Tin.
-Champion Apprentice in his homeland, he went on to claim the Championship there twice, in 2008/09 and latterly with a New Zealand record tally of 207 for the 2010/11 season.
+Champion Apprentice in his homeland, he went on to claim the Championship there twice, firstly in 2008/09 and latterly with a New Zealand record tally of 207 for the 2010/11 season.
 In 2012 he won a first New Zealand Derby.
-He clinched his first Sydney Championship in July, 2014, bagged a second in 2015/16 and has since added an astonishing three more.
-He now has over 70 Group 1 wins and nearly 2,000 career wins, and is currently in great form.
-In 2021, he won the Melbourne Cup – Australia’s most-famous race – aboard Verry Elleegant, Darley Sprint Classic with Nature Strip, Coolmore Stud Stakes atop Home Affairs and Mackinnon Stakes with Zaaki, while through 2022 he has claimed no less than 14 Group 1s including a famous Australian victory aboard Nature Strip in the King’s Stand Stakes at Royal Ascot, and was crowned the World’s Best Jockey that year.
-He also enjoyed another super year in 2023, notably winning the QEII Cup and W.S.
-Cox Plate aboard Romantic Warrior.
+He clinched his first Sydney Championship in 2014, bagged a second in 2015/16.
+In 2021, he won the Melbourne Cup – Australia’s most famous race – aboard Verry Elleegant, Darley Sprint Classic with Nature Strip, Coolmore Stud Stakes atop Home Affairs and Mackinnon Stakes with Zaaki.
+He scored a famous victory aboard Nature Strip in the 2022 King’s Stand Stakes at Royal Ascot, and was crowned the World’s Best Jockey that same year.
+McDonald capped 2022 with victory in the Hong Kong Cup atop Romantic Warrior, before winning the QEII Cup and W.S.
+Cox Plate in 2023 aboard that same horse before the pair successfully campaigned to Japan to claim the Yasuda Kinen in 2024.
+He also rode Lucky Sweynesse to victory in the 2023 Queen’s Silver Jubilee Cup and Voyage Bubble to win the Stewards’ Cup.
+In 2023, he took out a Classic double at Flemington, winning the Victoria Derby and VRC Oaks.
+In this year’s W.S.
+Cox Plate Via Sistina brought him his 100th Group 1 victory.

 Honours